filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

 - What are the risks that will make executing on this project difficult?

 I believe the technologies is not the hard part at least for ourselves, we have good experience in IPFS, building webapps and NFTs however there may be a problem in the incentivisation model in that supporting the file storage may become costly overtime.
-One option to avoid this is snapshot the thread and store centrally, only pushing to filecoin when an NFT is created and the small fee is paid.
+One option to avoid this is to snapshot the thread and store centrally, only pushing to filecoin when an NFT is created and the small fee is paid.

-Filecoin is still emerging and the APIs may change in the short/medium term - keeping up to date may become probalatic but i think its a fairly simply setup so this shouldn't be seen a huge risk in my mind.
+Filecoin is still emerging and the APIs may change in the short/medium term - keeping up to date may become probalatic but after review we think it is a fairly simply setup so this shouldn't be seen a huge risk right now.

 ## Deliverables